marcoz-tsn/pdnd-client-assertion-generator/README.md

 - `GetClientAssertionAsync`
 - `GetTokenAsync(clientAssertion)`

-## Testing the PDNDClientAssertionGenerator
+## Testing the Italia.Pdnd.IdentityModel.ClientAssertionGenerator
-This project includes a test application, **PDNDClientAssertionGenerator.Api**, designed to help you test the software with your own configuration.
-This application acts as a sandbox where you can validate the behavior of the PDNDClientAssertionGenerator components.
+This project includes a test application, **Italia.Pdnd.IdentityModel.ClientAssertionGenerator.Api**, designed to help you test the software with your own configuration.
+This application acts as a sandbox where you can validate the behavior of the Italia.Pdnd.IdentityModel.ClientAssertionGenerator components.

 ### How to Use the Test Application:

 1. Configuration: Update the configuration settings in the `appsettings.json` file or through environment variables to match your specific use case and environment.

 2. Running the Test Application:
-    - Navigate to the PDNDClientAssertionGenerator.Api folder.
+    - Navigate to the Italia.Pdnd.IdentityModel.ClientAssertionGenerator.Api folder.
     - Use the following command to run the application:
-      `dotnet run --project src/PDNDClientAssertionGenerator.Api/PDNDClientAssertionGenerator.Api.csproj`
+      `dotnet run --project src/Italia.Pdnd.IdentityModel.ClientAssertionGenerator.Api/Italia.Pdnd.IdentityModel.ClientAssertionGenerator.Api.csproj`

 3. Testing Scenarios: Once the application is running, you can use various `GetClientAssertion` and `GetToken` to test the functionality of the software in different configurations.